Easy Homemade Irish Buttermilk Scones Recipe: Step-by-Step

 My Irish buttermilk scone recipe has been tried and tested to ensure you always get the best scone.
 With a few tips and a bit of practice, you too can make Irish Buttermilk scones like many Grandmothers across the country used to make.

-Irish Scone recipe
+Irish buttermilk Scone recipe

 Irish Buttermilk Scones